ariporad/FAI/hw1/README.md

 ![Example solved 6th-order puzzle (ie. 7 hexagons)](example.png)

 Most of the contents of this document can also be found in the original report that I turned in, which also includes some example program output ([Jupyter Notebook](report.ipynb), [PDF](report.pdf)).
 Additionally, the thoroughly-documented source code can be found in this repo (mostly in [main.py](main.py), with a few not-that-interesting helpers in [helpers.py](helpers.py)).
-Some discussion of my approach follow.
+Some discussion of my approach follows.

 ## Overview